Geoffrey Palmer (New Zealand politician): Prime Minister (1989–1990)

 Palmer later reflected on his brief premiership:

-Two months before the 1990 elections, it was clear that Labour would not win.
+Two months before the 1990 elections, it was clear that Labour would not be reelected.
 The perceived damage done by Roger Douglas's reforms, as well as Palmer's lack of general charisma, caused too many Labour supporters to abandon the party.
 In addition, Palmer was perceived as being too academic and aloof, reminding people of the paternalistic attitude that Douglas was accused of.
-Palmer was replaced by Mike Moore, who Labour believed would give it a better chance of winning.
+Palmer resigned and was replaced by Overseas Trade Minister Mike Moore, who Labour believed would give it a better chance of winning.
 Palmer stated he had been prepared to lead the party to a likely defeat but was just as happy to step aside: "I was actually pretty pleased to get out at the end of 1990.
-I was quite happy to run through as PM and take the defeat, but if other people wanted to do it — be my guest"!
+I was quite happy to run through as PM and take the defeat, but if other people wanted to do it — be my guest!".

 Palmer also chose to retire from parliament at the election, and was replaced as the Labour candidate in his seat by Lianne Dalziel.
 The leadership change failed, however, and the opposition National Party under Jim Bolger won a landslide victory.

-Palmer became the second Labour leader to leave the party leadership without ever leading the party into an election after Alfred Hindmarsh.
-Of the Labour Prime Ministers and notwithstanding Hugh Watt's tenure as interim prime minister following the death of Norman Kirk, Palmer is the only one who had not also served as Leader of the Opposition before and/or after his tenure as Prime Minister.
+Palmer became the first Labour leader to leave the party leadership without taking the party into an election since the modern party's first leader, Alfred Hindmarsh.
+Of the Labour Prime Ministers (notwithstanding Hugh Watt's tenure as interim prime minister following the death of Norman Kirk), Palmer is the only one who had not also served as Leader of the Opposition before and/or after his tenure as prime minister.

 After Parliament

 Palmer later went on to serve as Professor of Law at Victoria University again.
 He also held a position as Professor of Law at the University of Iowa, and worked for a time as a law consultant.
 While at the University of Iowa he taught courses on International law and global environment issues as well as a two-week mini course about the International Court of Justice.
 The MMP system which he had helped promote was adopted in a 1993 referendum.
 In 1994, he established Chen Palmer & Partners, a specialist public law firm he began with Wellington lawyer Mai Chen.
 In September 2001 Palmer became a founding trustee of Motu Economic and Public Policy Research and in December 2002 was appointed to be New Zealand's representative to the International Whaling Commission (IWC).
 Palmer continued his involvement with, and teaching at Victoria University of Wellington and was regularly engaged as an expert consultant on public and constitutional law issues.
 As of 2022, Palmer is an honorary fellow in the Faculty of Law at Victoria University of Wellington, and coordinates and lectures a course on public law and constitutional values in relation to public inquiries.
 His son Matthew Palmer was also a prominent legal academic and public servant, and was appointed a High Court judge in 2015.
+Notable students of Palmer include Nicola Wheen.